What is Domestic & Family Violence?

 Are You Under 18?

-Kids Helphttp://www.kidshelp.com.au Line has people for you to talk to who understand your worries and know how to explain things to you and how to help you.
+Kids Help Line has people you can talk to who understand your worries and know how to explain things to you and how to help you.
 They have lots of experience talking with young people and will listen to your story.
-Then if you like they will talk with you about want you want to do and what to do for the best.
+Kids Help Line can talk with you about what you want to do.

 If they have a number beginning with 1800 – you don’t pay for the call – it’s free – OR you can call them and ask them to call you back.